DistributedProofreaders/guiguts/INSTALL.md

    should start up and be ready for use.
 8. See the [Guiguts Windows Installation](https://www.pgdp.net/wiki/PPTools/Guiguts/Install)
    wiki page for information on installing the Aspell spell checker and an image viewer to display scans and edit images.
+You can also find out how to obtain and link to the kindlegen tool if you want your local version of ebookmaker to create mobi files in addition to epub files.

 [^1]: _Only needed if double-clicking `install_cpan_modules.pl` was
 unsuccessful,_ (may vary slightly for different versions of Windows):